New York Yankees World Series Odds for 2022

 NY Yankees World Series Odds

-Only the Dodgers have shorter odds right now on FanDuel NY.
-DraftKings NY has the two teams in a dead heat while Caesars Sportsbook NY gives the Yankees the slightest edge.
+As of July 4, the Yankees are slightly ahead of the LA Dodgers on FanDuel NY and on Caesars Sportsbook NY.
+DraftKings NY has the two teams in a dead heat.
 The Dodgers are leading in the NL West, but the Yankees have a significant margin of wins over LA.

 NY Yankees Odds to Win the AL Pennant